PS5 restock update: Track today on Twitter, Walmart, Target and more

 Target had been tipped for a drop for the last few weeks, and the retailer, at last, took fresh orders of the console earlier today (May 27).
 The retailer sold out in minutes though, and it seemed to be an even smaller drop than usual, so the next Target PS5 restock might be sooner than you expect.

-Sony Direct is also excepted to have a restock in the near future and could drop this week.
-Walmart could join in on the action, but the retailer's last restock was a complete disaster.
+Sony Direct is also excepted to have a restock in the near future but a drop today (May 28) seems unlikely at this point as we normally get advanced notice.
+Walmart could join in on the action to close out the week, but the retailer's last restock was a complete disaster.
 Hopefully, the mega-retailers next drop runs a little smoother.

+One question that many people are currently asking is, will there be a PS5 restock on Memorial Day?
+We don't yet have a definitive answer, but we've put together some informed speculation in the linked article, so make sure to give that a read.

 In frustrating restock-related news, Sony has confirmed that supply of the PS5 isn't expected to get any better this year.
 This would mean restock shortages continuing into 2022.
 Fear not, however, we'll be here every single week tracking restocks until the console is available without issue.